Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 5. Be Transparent About How You Use AI

 Hiring discrimination lawsuits are often the product of miscommunication and misunderstanding about how the process works.
-So, being transparent about your AI use may reduce the risk of being sued; it might also save you time and money to the extent it discourages unqualified people from applying in the first place.
+So, being transparent about your AI use may reduce risk of being sued.
+It might also save you time and money by discouraging unqualified people from applying.

-• The traits or characteristics the tool is designed to measure.
+• The traits or characteristics the tool measures.

 • The methods it uses to measure those tools and traits.